Canary Island General Indirect Tax (IGIC) and other tax advantages in the Canary Islands

 Contenido

 Remote workers wanting to set up a company have an opportunity in the Canary Islands because these tax benefits and advantages can be very helpful in the initial stages.
-If you are interested and would like more information about these matters, we recommend you obtain more information from the Canary Islands website here: Agencia Tributaria Canaria.
+If you are interested and would like more information about these matters, we recommend you obtain more information from the Canary Islands website here: Agencia Tributaria.